 When you’ve worked hard to own your dream home, and have made a wish list of promising apartments in Kochi, apartments in Thrissur, or apartments in Trivandrum, there are a few important things that should never miss your notice.
-Most of the times, that excitement of getting the keys to your dream home can make you commit blunders.
+Sometimes, you get the location right considering the proximity to the workplace, public transport, amenities such as schools, hospitals, restaurants or recreational areas sorting your family’s needs perfectly.
+But most of the times that excitement of getting the keys to your dream home can make you commit blunders.

 So here are some of the most common mistakes that you can avoid to ensure a happy and peaceful living.

 1. Lack of research on the builder’s reputation and financial backing

 Though you can do a quick internet search by keying the company name, it is always advisable to do field research.
 Talking to customers who have bought units in old projects will be a good idea.
 It is always safer to buy from an experienced builder with a good track record.
 A reputed builder is expected to have a more professional network of systems and processes in place.